 1. Have all the ingredients except the milk at room temperature.
 Coat a large bowl and a 13-by-9-inch (33-by-23-cm) baking dish with butter.
 Set both aside.

 2. In the bowl of a stand mixer fitted with the dough hook, combine the milk and yeast.
-Let stand until the yeast is slightly foam, about 5 minutes.
+Let stand until the yeast is slightly foamy, about 5 minutes.
 Add the granulated sugar, cinnamon, nutmeg and 1 tsp. salt.
 Mix on low speed until combined, about 30 seconds.
 Add the eggs and continue mixing 1 minute more.
 Add the flour in three additions, mixing until each addition is just incorporated before adding more and scraping down the sides of bowl as needed.
 (The dough will be dry.)
 Increase the speed to medium-low and add the butter a few pieces at a time, kneading after each addition until all of the butter is incorporated.
 Continue kneading, scraping down the sides of bowl as necessary, until the dough is smooth, about 2 minutes.
 Add the raisins and knead until combined, about 30 seconds.
 Turn the dough out onto a floured surface and finish kneading by hand for 1 minute.

 3. Shape the dough into a ball and transfer to the prepared bowl, turning the dough to coat it with butter.
 Cover the bowl with plastic wrap and set aside in a warm, draft-free place until doubled in volume, about 1 hour.